nwhitehead/pybook/README.md

 ## Unit Testing

 Unit testing requires Jest.
 The project uses ES6 modules, so you need a recent Node.
+It also requires PyTest, the local Python must be present and have appropriate packages installed.

 Do:

     npm install jest --global

-To run tests in `src/` do:
+To run tests do:

     npm run test

-## Rebuild pbexec

-There is a Python package `pbexec` that is needed inside Pyodide.
-To rebuild the module so it can be included, run:

-    ./generate_exec.sh

-This requires a working copy of EMSDK to be installed and the environment variable `EMSDK` to be pointing to the right location.
-The only tool required is the `file_packager.py` module.
-There are other ways to install pure Python in Pyodide, this just seemed to be easiest to be consistent with other Pyodide packages.

 ## Demo